Decolonising the Curriculum

 A middle leader strategy that has worked in multiple schools: identify one subject, one year group, one unit.
 Design a modified version of that unit that incorporates two or three of the changes outlined in this guide.
 Teach it.
 Collect learner feedback.
 Bring the feedback to the department meeting.
 The evidence of what learners say and how they engage is more persuasive than any theoretical argument.

 Decolonising the curriculum means asking critical questions, not just making statements.
 It works on three levels: content, teaching methods, and knowledge validity.
-Freire (no date) posed problem-solving education.
-Bhambra (no date) connected histories, Andrews (no date) contrasted equality and change, Apple (no date) viewed curriculum as choices.
+Freire (1970) contrasted banking education with problem-posing education, Bhambra (2007) connected histories, Andrews (2016) contrasted access with structural change, and Apple (1979) treated curriculum as a selection of knowledge.

 A curriculum audit is the practical starting point for most schools.
 It identifies what is present, what is absent, and whose perspective is the default.
 The Equality Act 2010 and the Public Sector Equality Duty create conditions in which that audit is professionally prudent.
 Ofsted's curriculum breadth criteria reinforce it.